Auxiliary Function-Based Algorithm for Blind Extraction of a Moving Speaker: Introduction

 The above static mixture-based methods can be used to separate/extract moving sources by being applied on short intervals where the mixture is approximately static.
 Indeed, on-line recursive modifications are typically implemented to process data sample-by-sample or frame-by-frame using an exponential forgetting update of inner parameters; see, e.g., \cite{taniguchi2014,khan2015}.
 The tuning of such on-line implementations poses a difficult and application-dependent problem.

 In this paper, we consider an alternative BSE approach that contributes to the solution of the moving speaker problem.
-It is based on a new mixing model called the Constant Separating Vector (CSV) mixing model, which allows for changes of the mixing parameters within a given batch of data.
-The model helps to avoid the problem of extracting different sources at different times, referred to as the {\em continuity problem}, which is crucial in on-line BSE.
+It is based on a new mixing model called the Constant Separating Vector (CSV) model, which allows for changes of the mixing parameters within a given batch of data.
+The model helps to avoid the problem of extracting different sources at different times, referred to as the {\em discontinuity problem}, which is crucial in on-line BSE.
 Also, the corresponding achievable extraction accuracy given by the Cram\'er-Rao bound for this model is, in theory, higher than that of static methods when applied to short intervals \cite{kautsky2019CRLB}.
-These advantages are payed for by the following limitation: CSV inherently assumes that the desired signal can be extracted from the given mixture by a beamformer steered towards the area of the target source occurrence during the movement.
-We address this property in this paper and show that its practical impact on the applicability of CSV is not critical.
+These advantages are payed for by the following limitation: CSV inherently assumes that the desired signal can be extracted from the given mixture by a constant beamformer steered towards the area of the target source occurrence during the movement { \cite{koldovsky2020fastdiva}}.
+We address this property in this paper and show that its practical impact on the applicability of CSV { in the moving speaker extraction problem is not critical}.

 CSV has been recently introduced in the theoretical study in \cite{kautsky2019CRLB} as a special case of piecewise determined mixing models.
 In \cite{koldovsky2019icassp}, its deployment in a speech extraction experiment has been briefly mentioned.
 This paper provides the missing information in \cite{koldovsky2019icassp}, that is, a complete definition of CSV and the details of its application in the speaker extraction problem.
-Also, a detailed derivation of the gradient-based algorithm, BOGIVE$_{\bf w}$, used in \cite{koldovsky2019icassp} is given.
-Furthermore, an auxiliary-function based algorithm (Block~AuxIVE) is proposed, which is much faster and less prone to local extremes compared to BOGIVE$_{\bf w}$.
-Finally, a piloted version of Block~AuxIVE is proposed that features a partially controlled global convergence through a pilot signal \cite{nesta2017supervised}.
+Also, a detailed derivation of the gradient-based algorithm, BOGIVE$_{\bf w}$, used in \cite{koldovsky2019icassp} is given. { The main contribution resides in the proposal of} an auxiliary-function based algorithm (Block~AuxIVE), which is much faster and less prone to local extremes compared to BOGIVE$_{\bf w}$. {Also}, a piloted version of Block~AuxIVE is proposed that features a partially controlled global convergence through a pilot signal \cite{nesta2017supervised}.

 The article is organized as follows.
 In Section~II, the problem of the blind extraction of a moving speaker based on the CSV mixing model is formulated.
 In Section~III, the proposed algorithms BOGIVE$_{\bf w}$, Block AuxIVE and piloted Block~AuxIVE are derived.
 Section~IV is devoted to experimental evaluations based on simulated as well as real-world data.
 The paper is concluded in Section~V.